Lax Additivity: Additive 1-categories

 is a bijection.
 Using \(I\) we can produce an explicit inverse via the formula

 It satisfies

 (using equation \ref{it:PI=1} in the last step) and

 (using equation \ref{it:IP=1} in the last step), as desired.
+Moreover, equation \ref{it:PI=1} says precisely that the identity \(1\colon x\to x\) satisfies the defining equation to be the map \eqref{eq:canmap-prod-coprod}.

-Moreover, equation \ref{it:PI=1} says precisely that the identity \(1\colon x\to x\) satisfies the defining equation to be the map \eqref{eq:canmap-prod-coprod}. \item By the univeral property of the product cone \(P\), there are unique maps \(i_s\colon x_s\to x\) satisfying equation \ref{it:PI=1}.
+Next we prove \ref{it:P-gives-I}; the statement \ref{it:I-gives-P} is dual.
+By the univeral property of the product cone \(P\), there are unique maps \(i_s\colon x_s\to x\) satisfying equation \ref{it:PI=1}.
 These maps then assemble into the desired cocone \(I\).
 To verify equation \ref{it:IP=1} it suffices to postcompose with all the product projections \(p_u\) and compute